A Hanok Quarter Address

 What partners receive

-Contextual Placement is a compact extension inside another editorial context — moments such as Stay Nearby, For Dinner, or an object, route, or address that belongs naturally beside the story.
-It is not the flagship stay surface; it works because it is precise.
+A compact appearance inside another editorial context, moments such as Stay Nearby, For Dinner, or an object, route, or address that belongs naturally beside the story.
+It is not the flagship surface; it works because it is precise.

 Hotels near cultural venues.
 Restaurants associated with arts or design content.
 Design-led brands with objects in editorial stories.